uber/react-vis/docs/markdown/flexible-plots.md

 ### Size of parent container is not the same as "all the available space"
 Flexible plots will inherit dimensions from their container.
 This is not the same thing as taking all the available space; if there are other elements in that container, a flexible plot won't deduce their dimensions from its own.
 For best results, a flexible plot should be the only child of its container.

+### Responsive visualizations
+We can go one step beyond and not simply adjust the dimensions of the chart of the available space, but change how a dataset is being represented.
+See the example [responsive visualizations](/#/examples/charts/responsive-vis)